Compare Rates

 What Are Flat Extra Fees & How Do They Work?

 Flat extra fees are another way an insurance company can charge an additional premium to cover a higher risk than the standard type.
-The flat extra fees are usually used for dangerous occupations, sports, and hobbies resulting in the insured’s death.
-This is done by adding an additional dollar for every $1,000.00 in life insurance coverage.
+The flat extra fees are usually used for dangerous occupations, sports, and hobbies that could result in the insured’s death.
+This is accomplished by adding an additional dollar amount for every $1,000.00 in life insurance coverage.

-This eliminates surprises during the underwriting process and helps us choose the best company you can apply to.
-This will result in you getting the lowest premiums possible once the application process is completed.
+This eliminates surprises during the underwriting process and helps us choose the best company for you to apply with.
+This will result in helping you receive the lowest premiums possible once the application process is completed.

 Should I Work With an Independent Agent?

-If you are looking for the best life insurance rates with a risky occupation, independent agents, alsolife insurance for dangerous jobs known as brokers, work with all the top life insurance companies in the nation.
-They can choose the best company to apply with, so you get the lowest rates.
+If you are looking for the best life insurance rates with a hazardous occupation, independent agents, alsolife insurance for dangerous occupations known as brokers, work with all the top life insurance companies in the nation.
+They can help you choose the best company to apply with, so you get approved with the lowest rates.

 On the other hand, captive agents work for companies like State Farm or Geico and have only one company to place you with.

-Most of their companies do not even insure any high-risk applicants.
-Also, independent agents work for their client’s best interests, not insurance companies like the captive agents.
+Most of their companies do not insure any above-average risk applicants.
+Also, independent agents work for their client’s best interests, not their employers best interest like captive agents do.

-How Can I Apply for Life Insurance With a Risky Occupation?
+How Can I Apply for Life Insurance With a Hazardous Occupation?

-Paper applications are obsolete and online applications can be confusing to many people and require a computer and a fast internet connection.
+Paper applications are for the most part obsolete and online applications can be confusing to many people and require a computer and a relatively fast internet connection.

 In Conclusion